hipolitodev/sql-talk-app-api/README.md

 # SQL TALK APP API

 This is the backend API for the SQL TALK APP application.
-It uses Node.js, Express, and PostgreSQL for the backend, and Google Cloud Storage and VertexAI for file storage and AI functionalities.
+It uses Node.js, Express, and PostgreSQL for the backend, and Google Cloud and VertexAI for AI functionalities.

 ## Requirements